 Another important thing to remember is, when you're writing the email, try to keep it concise - often the shorter the better!
 These professionals are busy people and therefore are more likely to ignore long emails.

 Now, you are probably wondering ‘what am I supposed to include then?’.
-To make your life a little easier, I’ve included an example below and there's also an accompanying template on the superhub that you're welcome to use!
-Hopefully this will save you precious time and relieve you from any unnecessary stress!
+To make your life a little easier, I’ve included an example below.
+You can also check out the Medmentor SuperPack which breaks down the process of getting work experience into easy and practical steps; these include how to find emails, ready-to-go templates, and an interactive log that tells you when to follow-up doctors!
+Hopefully this will save you precious time and relieve you from any unnecessary stress :)

 Good morning Dr Ray Carson,